-Even though many tests need to be about 99% accurate, when you test a day after missing your period, the accuracy of these devices during the early stages of pregnancy is uncertain.
+Even though many tests are about 99% accurate when you test a day after missing your period, the accuracy of these devices during the early stages of pregnancy is uncertain.

-You need to be cautious when doing the test very early during pregnancy, especially if you get a negative result.
+You must be cautious when doing the test early during pregnancy, especially if you get a negative result.
 It’s okay to do a pregnancy test in the earliest stages of pregnancy, but you should also do a repeat test after a few days to confirm the results.

-You will get more reliable results if you do the test again several days or a week after a missed period.
+You will get more reliable results if you repeat the test several days or a week after a missed period.
 During this time, hCG levels are more easily detectable by a pregnancy test.

 How do you take the test?

 It’s essential to observe a few precautions before doing the test.
 Check the date of expiry before opening the package.
-A pregnancy test can become less effective when stored in a warm or damp place like the bathroom, even if it has not yet expired.
-These conditions are ideal for making the test deteriorate and affect its reliability and performance.
+A pregnancy test can become less effective when stored in a warm or damp place like the bathroom, even if expired.
+These conditions are ideal for deteriorating the test’s reliability and performance.

 For accurate and reliable results, follow the directions provided well.
-Some devices come with a dropper to apply the urine to the test, while others require you to urinate directly onto the testing stick.
+Some devices have a dropper to apply the urine to the test, while others require urinating directly onto the test stick.